One Law to Rule Them All: The Iron Law of Software Performance

 Maybe there is.
 In this article, I show you one law that explains all low-level code optimizations: when they work, and when they don’t.
 It’s based on the Iron Law of Performance, a model widely known in the hardware world but relatively obscure in software circles.

 What we’ll see is that almost every low-level optimization, whether it's loop unrolling, SIMD vectorization, or branch elimination, ultimately affects just three metrics: the number of instructions executed, the number of cycles needed to execute them, and the duration of a single cycle.
-These are CPU-level metrics, and they directly determine how fast your code runs.
+The Iron Law ties them together and gives us a unified reasoning model for software performance.

 Of course, not all software optimizations fit into this model.
 Things like algorithmic improvements, contention removal, or language-level tuning (like garbage collection) lie outside its scope.
 I’m not claiming the Iron Law explains those.